Yoon Suk Yeol: Removal

-A week after the ruling, on 11 April, Yoon and his wife vacated their official residence and moved back to their personal accommodation in Gangnam, Seoul.
+A week after the ruling, on 11 April, Yoon and his wife vacated their official residence and moved back to their personal accommodation at Acrovista in Gangnam, Seoul.

 Post-presidency (2025–present)

-On 17 May 2025, Yoon left the People Power Party, and endorsed its candidate, Kim Moon-soo, for the 2025 South Korean presidential election.
-On 21 May, he made his first public appearance without connection to his legal cases, attending the premier in Seoul of a documentary on alleged electoral fraud in the 2024 parliamentary election.
+On 17 May 2025, Yoon left the People Power Party and endorsed its candidate, Kim Moon-soo, for the 2025 South Korean presidential election.
+On 21 May, he made his first public appearance without connection to his legal cases, attending the premiere in Seoul of a documentary on alleged electoral fraud in the 2024 parliamentary election.

 Insurrection trial

 The trial of Yoon for insurrection charges began on 14 April 2025.
 Yoon denied the charges, saying his attempt to impose martial law did not amount to an insurrection.
-If found guilty, Yoon faces the death penalty or life imprisonment, although there was a moratorium on executions in South Korea since the country's last execution in 1997.
-On May 23, police announced the seizure of Yoon's phones as part of its investigations into Yoon's attempted arrest in January 2025.
+If found guilty, Yoon faced the death penalty or life imprisonment, although there has been a moratorium on executions in South Korea since the country's last execution in 1997.
+On 23 May, police announced the seizure of Yoon's phones as part of its investigations into Yoon's attempted arrest in January 2025.

 On 6 July 2025, South Korean prosecutors filed a request to detain Yoon a day after he appeared before them for questioning over his declaration of martial law last year.
 He was formally arrested again on 10 July 2025 and indicted for abuse of power on 19 July.
 On 18 July 2025, the Seoul District Court denied Yoon's request to be released from prison, with the additional indictment then requiring him to remain in prison for up to six months.
 In September, the court publicly announced that the insurrection trial should conclude by the end of the year.

+On 13 January 2026, the prosecution sought the death penalty for Yoon.
+On 16 January 2026, Yoon was convicted in a related trial and sentenced to five years' imprisonment on charges of abuse of power, obstruction of justice and falsification of official documents related to his failed martial law bid in 2024, subsequently increased to seven years after his lawyers appealed the sentence.
+On 19 February 2026, Yoon was convicted of leading an insurrection, and sentenced to life imprisonment.